Cazoo Ltd

 -

-cars in negative equity are newer, and could be sold at higher value
+Negative equity cars are often newer and can be resold at a higher value

 -